 The course design works best for students studying and working independently, although I think it would also work well for a group class that meets weekly to discuss the reading and writing assignments.

 There are two essential course components: the 387-page Exploring Government textbook and We Hold These Truths, a book that is a collection of writings by various authors that includes historic source documents, essays, and speeches related to U.S. government.
 Some are recent commentaries and articles regarding hot topics such as immigration, U.S. participation in the United Nations, and the flat tax.
-Both books are illustrated with black-and-white photos, drawings, and maps.
-The textbook has an index.
+Both books are hardcover with full-color photos, drawings, and maps, and the textbook has an index.

 The first unit, titled "The Biblical Basis of Government," sets the tone for a biblical Christian viewpoint evident throughout the course.

 An optional third component is the Quiz and Exam Pack that has review questions for each lesson, weekly quizzes, three exams, and an answer key.
 Questions are multiple choice or brief answers.
 While there is a weekly writing assignment (often a 2-3 page essay) within the textbook, there are no other feedback or assessment elements in the textbook.
 Consequently, I think most parents/teachers will want the Quiz and Exam Pack for accountability since students will likely be doing most of their work independently.